 - Always maintain live branches on at least two-thirds of a tree's total height.
-Removing too many lower branches will hinder the development of a strong stem. - Remove basal sprouts and vigorous epicormic sprouts.
+Removing too many lower branches will hinder the development of a strong stem. - Remove basal suckers and vigorous water sprouts.

 Crown Reduction (reducing tree height)